algisbernatovics/algis-bernatovics/README.md

   Implementation of MVC pattern, routing, cache system.
 Usage of Twig as template engine.
   </p></li>

-<li><a href="https://github.com/algisbernatovics/gif-app-v2/tree/main/GiphyAppV2">Giphy Search</a><p>
-  Simple page to fetch GIFS of your choice from Giphy API library.
-  Implementation of MVC pattern, routing.
-Usage of Twig as template engine, CSS for styling.</p></li>
 <hr>
  If you're looking for a dedicated programmer who can drive technological advancements and deliver exceptional results, get in touch!
 I'd be happy to discuss potential collaborations, projects or job opportunities.<br>